 For the issuance of convertible bonds to be successful, this financial risk must be compensated by additional benefits to investors.

 One of them may be a more extended conversion period, which increases the probability of conversion and the expected rate of return from the investment.
-According to other findings, it may be achieved by a higher conversion premium.

 Finally, a higher conversion ratio can be applied.
 The higher conversion ratio will increase the equity to debt ratio and lower financial risk.